GabbyOlivares/Python-APIsChallenge/README.md

 After each pair of plots explain what the linear regression is modeling such as any relationships you notice and any other analysis you may have.

+**Optional** You will be creating multiple linear regression plots.
+To optimize your code, write a function that creates the linear regression plots.

 Your final notebook must:

 * Randomly select **at least** 500 unique (non-repeat) cities based on latitude and longitude.